wrcno1/snake/README.md

 ## License

-Game code is MIT Licensed.
+The game code is licensed under the MIT License.
 Audio assets are licensed under CC BY 4.0.